maconbot/FlashWWWCached/README.md

 Messages:4
 the flash version of WWW seams to cache everything it downloads in browser, i test it in chrome and ie8. so the caching is done automatically, no need to do other work?

+In response to WWW method I also found this:

+WWW.LoadFromCacheOrDownload is not supported for Flash export.
+Try downloading your asset bundle using WWW(bundlePath) instead.

+If that still doesn't work, make sure you're building your asset bundles for the correct platform (BuildTarget.FlashPlayer).